26 October 2021

 ~~~~~~~

-Finally, if you know any women who are going to this year's COP, please invite them to listen to this request.
+Finally, if you know any women who are going to this year's COP, please invite them to consider this request.
 And please, if the globe is going to be on fire, let it be with the passion and fervor of those of you who are going to the COP to help safeguard the future and save the world!

 19 September 2021